liuzhaicutey/Windows_DLLs_Bootkits_Rootkits_Dump/Manual PE Mapper/Readme.md

     * Finally, it locates the new address of the program's main entry point and transfers control to it, beginning execution of the reassembled module.

 ---
+**DISCLAIMER** - Misuse or improper implementation of these functions can lead to system instability, crashes, or unpredictable behavior.
+Use at your own risk.
+The author is not responsible for any damage, loss of data, or legal consequences resulting from the misuse of this material.

 ## Contacts